ricardo93borges/vigenere-decrypt/README.md

 The key length will be determined automatically.

-The for each index of the key will be presented the most likely character and asked to choose one.
+Then for each index of the key will be presented the most likely character and asked to choose one.